slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ML task=cifar_recipe accelerate=true
 ```

-This recipe exactly trains CIFAR-10 to 94% accuracy in 5 minutes on 1 GPU.
+This recipe exactly trains CIFAR-10 to $94%$ accuracy in 5 minutes on 1 GPU.

-* ```ResNet18``` points to this architecture example [here]().
+* ```ResNet18``` points to this architecture [here]().

 ### Hyperparams

-Hyperparams can be passed in via command-line, code, or recipe.
+Hyperparams can be passed in via command-line, code, recipe, or any combination thereof.

 **Here's how to write the same program 5 different ways:**

+Training a 5-layer deep CNN on MNIST:

 #### 1. Purely command-line